High on SQL!!!

-Remember if your database state is in Recovery then you can not do anything.
+Remember that if your database is in Recovery mode, you can't do anything.

 Issue:--Restoration of "XYZ" database failed on our Test Server with the following error:--